SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 Price for the third one - 2

 ## Output
-You bought all the series and left with 0.50$
+You bought all the series and have 0.50$ left.
 ## Comments
 You receive budget – 10$ and count of series - 3.